 – Although the press was hoping for a catfight, Jane Russell and Marilyn Monroe got along very well.
 Marilyn would ask Jane advice about dating an athlete, Marilyn was dating Joe DiMaggio and Jane was married to quarterback Bob Waterfield, and Jane was often the only person that was able to get the notoriously insecure Marilyn out of her dressing room.

-– Marilyn got considerably less money than established star Jane.
-Jane reportedly received between $100,000 and $200,000 for her appearance, while Marilyn was under contract for $1,500 per week.
+– Marilyn received considerably less money than established star Jane.
+Jane reportedly earned between $100,000 and $200,000 for her appearance, while Marilyn was under contract for $1,500 per week.

 – Choreographer Jack Cole created the dance sequences and he and Marilyn proved to be such a great combination that they continued to work together on five more films.